the-turing-way/the-turing-way/chapters/open_science.md

   - Keep in mind that these instructions may be read by someone whose expertise or training is different from yours.
 As much as possible, try to write to a general audience, and check your instructions for industry jargon, be explicit about what you assume the user knows, etc.
   - The instructions could be in a variety of formats, like a wiki, text file, Google Doc, or PDF.
 Remember, though, that others might want to modify your instructions as they modify your hardware design, so it’s good to provide the original editable files for your documentation, not just output formats like PDF.

-### Open-Source Hardware Processes and Practices
+### Open Source Hardware Processes and Practices

 #### Designing your Hardware

-If you’re planning to open-source a particular piece of hardware, following certain best practices in its design will make it easier for others to make and modify the hardware:
+If you’re planning to open source a particular piece of hardware, following certain best practices in its design will make it easier for others to make and modify the hardware:

-Use free and open-source software design (CAD) tools where possible.
+Use free and open source software design (CAD) tools where possible.
 If that’s not feasible, try to use low-cost and/or widely-used software packages.

 Use standard and widely-available components, materials, and production processes.
 Try to avoid parts that aren’t available to individual customers or processes that require expensive setup costs.

 #### Hosting your Design Files

 A basic way of sharing your files is with a zip file on your website.
 While this is a great start, it makes it difficult for others to follow your progress or to contribute improvements.
-Using an online source-code repository (like GitHub, GitLab, or NotaBug) may be a better place to store your open-source hardware projects.
+Using an online source-code repository (like GitHub, GitLab, or NotaBug) may be a better place to store your open source hardware projects.

-#### Distributing Open-Source Hardware
+#### Distributing Open Source Hardware

 - Provide links to the source (original design files) for your hardware on the product itself, its packaging, or its documentation.
 - Make it easy to find the source (original design files) from the website for a product.
 - Label the hardware with a version number or release date so that people can match the physical object with the corresponding version of its design files.
-- In general, clearly indicate which parts of a product are open-source (and which aren’t).
+- In general, clearly indicate which parts of a product are open source (and which aren’t).

 ## Open Source software